 Protein: 27 g

-Berries, and a blast of them no less — oh, the marketing magic of superfood buzzwords.
-Aside from the glaring lack of fiber, the PowerBar Fruit Smoothie bar has more calories and more than double the sugar of our model candy bar.
+Aside from the glaring lack of fiber, this PowerBar energy bar has more calories and double the sugar of our model candy bar.
 The first ingredient is evaporated cane juice syrup, followed elsewhere on the list by sugar, fruit juice concentrate, dextrose, and fructose (read: sugar, sugar, sugar and sugar).
 The protein source is soy.
-Not to mention that there isn’t a single berry listed in the ingredients.
-How does that qualify as a blast?
+At least there is actual peanut butter in there.

 3. Quaker Oatmeal to Go Apples & Cinnamon

 Although this breakfast in a square actually has oats as the first ingredient (yay!), the second ingredient is high-fructose corn syrup.
 (Boo!)
 Other hiss-worthy components include a number of sugars in their various guises, two types of partially hydrogenated oils including margarine, and artificial colors and chemical preservatives.
 It has only one more gram of protein than the candy bar, yet has almost twice as much sugar and more calories.